igsl-group/Octopus_Jira/CustomApproval/README.md

 		* Scheduled job JQL (to filter out issues and improve performance).
 		* Frequency of scheduled job.
 		* Group that can manage delegation settings for all users.
 		* Delegation settings retention period.
 1. Supports approval delegation.
 	* Users can set delegation via menu in user profile.
 	* Administrators can set delegation for everyone.
 	* Can set delegation that never expires.
 	* Can set multiple delegations.
+	* Delegated user will approve on behalf of delegator.
+	* If a delegated user has multiple delegators, the delegated user's decision will be applied for all delegators.
+	* If change decision is allowed, delegator can overwrite delegated user's decision and vice versa.

 ### Unimplemented Features
 1. Email notification.
 1. Approval via email.
-1. Multiple delegates should not count as multiple approvers.
 1. Service Management support.

 ### Usage